CabreraCode-0b11/CabreraCode-0b11/README.md

 - 💞️ I’m looking to collaborate on Coding-based biology projects
 - 📫 How to reach me: Smk.cabrera1996@hotmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I actually have my bachelor's degree in zoology, and I used to be a zookeeper!
+I currently work on Beetle Social Networks.
 - I am an avid gamer too!
-Currently loving JRPGS and MMOs

 <!---
 CabreraCode-0b11/CabreraCode-0b11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.